 Because it was (unbeknownst to me) a special occasion, we splurged and booked a room at the absolutely breathtaking Fairmont Le Chateau Frontenac.
 Staying here was like staying in a real-life fairy-tale castle.
 Built in the late 19th Century and overlooking the St. Lawrence River, it is one of the most iconic and recognizable landmarks in Quebec City.
 Grabbing a nightcap at the 1608 Wine and Cheese Bar, offering sweeping views of the twinkling city below, was the perfect way to toast our trip before turning in for the night.

-Disclosure: some of the links in this post are affiliate, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: some of the links in this post are affiliate.
+At no additional cost to you, I will earn a commission if you click through and make a purchase.